 As much as possible I offer my work as a gift.
 I put it online without a pay wall of any kind.
-My events are generally by donation as well, and online course contributions are self-determined at the time you register for each.
+Online course contributions are self-determined at the time you register for each.
 I also keep the site clean of advertising.
-(I feel that advertising suggests "In the end, this is all about making money," and implants wariness and resistance in the reader.)

 This means we rely on voluntary financial support to maintain this site.
 If you have the financial means, your recurring gift or one-time donation (using the form below) is welcome.
+You can also subscribe to me on Substack.
 Otherwise, see below for other ways to support this work.